“I’m the strong one, I’m not nervous; I’m as tough as the crust of the Earth is.”

 - You’re less interested in productivity and outer work, and more interested in inner healing work.

 I had my first anxiety attack in the first grade.
 When my teacher returned my paper with See Me written in red ink instead of the usual Excellent, I felt such paralyzing fear that I almost couldn’t breathe.

 It wasn’t until years later that I wondered: Why, at six years old, was I so terrified of failure?
 How did I acquire this near-primal need to be perfect?

 The answer is complicated.
 Some of it goes back to family of origin dysfunction, my younger brother’s autism diagnosis, and how I took on the role of the Golden Child.
-Some of it goes back to the cultic church of childhood where I worked very hard to earn God’s favor.
+Some of it goes back to the doomsday cult of my childhood, where I worked very hard to earn God’s favor.

 Growing up, I won awards and accolades and fought against failure with everything I had.
 When my brother started getting violent, I held it together in public, then hyperventilated and cut myself in private.

 When I got into a serious car accident on the way to high school, I insisted on going right to class afterward.
 (Trauma?
 What trauma?
 I’m fine!)